-Stress can wreak havoc on our whole person—mentally, physically, and emotionally.
+Because of COVID-19, people the world over are enduring stress the likes we've never seen.
+And stress can wreak havoc on our whole person—mentally, physically, and emotionally.
 When we are anxious, stress chemicals and hormones are released that affect our bodies, which, over time, affect our health.
 Chronic stress can suppress our immune system, rendering us susceptible to illness and heighten our risk of chronic diseases.
 In the moment, stress interferes with our happiness, the quality of our relationships, and our overall quality of life.
 Stress can also cause us to be irritable, depressed, or angry.
 Physically, we may experience sleeplessness, headaches, stomach problems, or bodily discomfort such as neck or back pain.

 Conquering stress can be broken down into three distinct steps.
 As you continue on your holistic journey, consider incorporating these thoughts and actions into your daily routine: